AdaCore/gnatstudio/docs/users_guide/extending.rst

 The first parameter is the full path to the file that you want to reload.
-The second argument is less obvious, but indicates the file should be reloaded in the namespace :func:`mymod`.
+The second argument is less obvious, but indicates the file should be reloaded in the namespace :file:`mymod`.

 If you omit the optional second parameter, Python loads the file, but the function :func:`myfunc` is defined in the global namespace, so the new